 - Let the deal fall apart

 Something else to consider in terms of selling your house: Closing costs.
 Usually, the seller pays for a lot of the closing costs, including real estate commissions, but buyers may also end up pitching in.
 In a situation where you have multiple bidders, one buyer may offer to pay more of the closing costs than others—and that’s definitely something to weigh.
+In a bidding war, the more information you have to evaluate your buyers the better.
+Ask about what closing costs they are willing to pay before you make your decision.
+Deciding between different bids can be complex so council with a real estate agent and evaluate all your potential buyers.

 How to Sell Your House (and Choose the Right Offer)